shhac/DuskerSave/README.md

 ### Notes

-Any loss of data caused to your game is your own responsibility.
+ - Any loss of data caused to your game is your own responsibility.
 Always keep backups.
+ - Pull requests welcome